Georgia Tech's great 1917 backfield:

 interception 40 yards for a touchdown.

-Although they only finished 6-4, Davidson was the 2nd best team in the
+Although they only finished 6-4, Davidson was one of the strongest teams in the

 South this season, beating 6-2-1 Auburn 21-7.
 Davidson lost close games

 to mid-Atlantic teams 6-2-1 Virginia Tech and 6-2-1 North Carolina